thomasvilches/ROI_analysis/README.md

 - Moderna and Pfizer vaccines were implemented.
 We are ignoring Gamma and Beta.
 - New age groups according to NYC vaccination data.
 - Jensen was implemented.
 We need to set up the vaccine efficacy against variants.
+- This commit is before a huge change in the vaccination process.
+The change will be necessary to get the right proportion of given vaccines.
 **Still Organizing ROI**